 Patio misting fans with nozzles are more suitable for casual home use, and high-pressure centrifugal misting fans are more often found in commercial environments where wide-scale evaporative cooling is needed.
-Which one is best for you really depends on how much you want to spend.
+Which one is the best patio mister for you really depends on how much you want to spend.

 Make sure the fan will fit your yard space

 Do you have a backyard that rivals a golf field or do you have a quaint garden nook that you’re trying cool down while you enjoy a book?
 When choosing the best outdoor misting fan, you have to pay attention to the mister’s coverage area.
 This is the maximum square area that the fan can effectively cool.

 Measure the outdoor space where you’ll be using the fan, and then find a model with a 10-20% greater coverage area than the listed maximum.
 Manufacturers usually test these fans in optimal weather conditions, with the fan on the highest settings, so you need to have a buffer.